Are you crossing the Canada–U.S. border with a status card

 What you should know about living and working in the United States as a registered person

 As a person registered under the Indian Act entering the United States to live or work, U.S. Citizenship and Immigration Services may ask you to provide documentation to prove the percentage of Indian blood required under U.S. law.
-This documentation must come from either your First Nation or from ISC.
+That documentation must come from either your First Nation or from ISC.

 To find out more about obtaining permanent residency in the United States based on First Nations ancestry, visit Green Card for an American Indian Born in Canada.